vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 1. Open the [Data Connectors](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the ServiceNow CMDB tile.
 1. Enter your ServiceNow instance **details** (created in the ServiceNow configuration) and select **Connect**.

-## Retreived data
+## Retrieved data

+Exposure Management currently retrieves data on devices, their business application association and business criticality.
+Additional data is also retrieved that helps identify the device, such as network adapter information and OS data.

+The following fields are ingested via the connector:

+ **Devices**:
+- properties
+   - os
+   - osVersion
+   - osServicePack
+   - cpuType
+   - category
+   - assetTag
+   - virtual
+   - serviceNowCriticality
+   - usedFor
+   - networkAdapters
+   - lastLoggedOnUser
+   - mostFrequentUser
+   - sysClassName
+   - uPrimaryBusinessApplication

+**networkAdapter**:

+- properties:
+   - name
+   - sysId
+   - macAddress
+   - ipAddress
+   - ipDefaultGateway

+ **businessApplication**:

+- properties:
+   - sysId
+   - number
+   - uCriticality
+   - businessCriticality

-## Troublehsooting the connector
+## Troubleshooting the connector

-Some common issues that may come up when configuring the ServiceNow CMDB connector:
+Some common issues that may come up when configuring the ServiceNow CMDB connector.

-Q: I'm getting a 'Bad URL' error  upon trying to connect
+### 'Bad URL' error  upon trying to connect

-A: Double-check your ServiceNow Instance hostname.
+Double-check your ServiceNow Instance hostname.
 Learn more about authentication to ServiceNow here: [Authentication (servicenow.com)](https://docs.servicenow.com/bundle/vancouver-platform-security/page/integrate/single-sign-on/concept/c_Authentication.html)

-Q: My ServiceNow connector shows a 'Temporary disconnected' or 'Temporary failure' error
+### 'Temporary disconnected' or 'Temporary failure' error

-A: **@Elad Iwanir - what should be the customer action here?**
+ **@Elad Iwanir - what should be the customer action here?**

-Q: I'm not seeing some of my ServiceNow CMDB CIs in the ingested data.
+### Not seeing ServiceNow CMDB CIs in the ingested data

-A: See below for a description of the expected data to be retrieved by the ServiceNow CMDB connector.
+See [Retrieved data](#retrieved-data) for a description of the expected data to be retrieved by the ServiceNow CMDB connector.
 If there is still missing data, please contact Support.

-Q: How can I configure my ServiceNow allowed IPs to enable Exposure Management connectors to access ServiceNow?
+### Configure ServiceNow allowed IPs to enable Exposure Management connectors to access ServiceNow
-A: See how to add the set of IPs to add to your allowlist here:[Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)
+Read how to add the set of IPs to add to your allowlist here:[Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)

 ## Next steps